zack-test-org/git-xargs/release-notes-drafter/README.md

 # Release notes drafter

-This provides a Golang based AWS Lambda handler that will react to pull request merge hook events from Github to maintain a release notes draft.
+This provides a Golang based AWS Lambda handler that will react to pull request merge hook events from Github to maintain a release notes draft on the repo.

 The draft is based on the Gruntwork release notes style guide.
 Specifically, it maintains the following structure: